You Do Not Have To Suffer Alone!

 However, I’m an optimistic person, so when the gout struck, I did what I’d always done with health problems up to that point in my life – I ignored it, hoping it would go away.
 Big mistake.
 But you already know that, I’m guessing.

-So to cut a long story short, I bought a few guides to gout remedies on the internet and tried them all out.
+I don’t like to take prescription meds unless I absolutely have to.
+That’s just a personal choice.
+Anyhow, to cut a long story short, I bought a few guides to home remedies for gout on the internet and tried them all out.
 (I must admit, the no-quibble money-back guarantees offered by all the suppliers made this easier!)

 I can vouch for that, because their approach, using natural home remedies, worked for me: I am now pain free.